Pharylon/hao_deng_cloud/README.md

 <img src="https://play-lh.googleusercontent.com/RlOT4SdOj8mLhbOJPwyv_VHqY72vAQzJdGq1YKB2yIufEPIKaYIk1SKODkOTZLnjBg" width="100" height="100"> <img src="https://m.media-amazon.com/images/I/414M0i-ED-L.jpg" width="100" height="100">

 Control your Hao Deng Lights mesh lights from Home Assistant!
-This integration allows you to control the above lights that you'd normally use through the Hao Deng App
+This integration allows you to control the above lights that you'd normally use through the Hao Deng App.

+Note that this integration does require the wifi bridge for your lights (it does not use Bluetooth), instead using the MagicHue mqtt broker.

 ## Install with HACS (recommended)
-se
 Do you have [HACS](https://hacs.xyz/) installed?
 1. Add **Hao Deng Cloud Component** as custom repository.
    1. Go to: `HACS` -> `Integrations` -> Click menu in right top -> Custom repositories